gashcrumb/backstage/beps/0002-dynamic-frontend-plugins/README.md

 The summary of the BEP is a few paragraphs long and give a high-level overview of the features to be implemented.
 It should be possible to read *only* the summary and understand what the BEP is proposing to accomplish and what impact it has for users.
 -->

-The dynamic frontend plugins is a way of loading additional frontend plugins at runtime, without the requirement of rebuilding and restarting running backstage instance.
+The dynamic frontend plugins feature is a way of loading additional frontend plugins at runtime, without the requirement of rebuilding and restarting a running backstage instance.

 This system should significantly improve frontend plugin management for backstage instances.

-The dynamic plugins leverage the declarative UI system to define what plugin and how it should be represented in the browser.
+The dynamic plugins leverage the declarative UI system to define what a plugin is and how it should be represented in the browser.

 ## Motivation